How to Use Your Home Assistant to Help You Sleep Better

 This excess light exposure stops the body from releasing melatonin, the sleep hormone, when it ought to.
 Without your circadian rhythm telling your body and mind to slow down and get ready for sleep, you’re not going to get tired when you should.
 And as a result, you may find yourself struggling with insomnia, where you cannot fall asleep even when you put everything away and head to bed.

-Another thing that these late-night entertainment fests do is cue a variety of emotions that can keep us up.
+Another thing that these late-night entertainment binges do is cue a variety of emotions that can keep us up.
 A scary movie can lead to the release of adrenaline, which is sure to keep you awake.
 Plus, you may find yourself having trouble sleeping because of related nightmares.
 A work email may cause stress and worry, making it hard to fall asleep.

 Another thing to consider is that your environment may not set you up for a good night’s sleep.
 Light exposure from bright room lights, temperature extremes, and noise can make it hard to sleep well at night.